proxylity/examples/dns-filter/readme.md

 * Support traditional UDP based DNS
 * Support DNS over HTTPS (DoH) for use in browsers

-> **NOTE**: This service provides UDP based DNS on a non-standard port (i.e. not port 53).
+> **NOTE**: This service provides UDP-based DNS on a non-standard port (i.e. not port 53).
 Unfortunately, Windows doesn't allow configuring DNS servers on an alternate port.
 On Linux, and hardware that supports it like Cisco (IOS/IOS-XE), `iptables` DNAT can be used to redirect traffic bound to port 53 to this service.
 Other network hardware like Juniper Mist and Palo Alto have UI and/or API based configuration methods to support it.
 Merkaki MX, it seems, it doesn't appear possible since it lacks DNAT support.

 This code demonstrates: